protoni/projects/docs/Projects/Misc/wow-addons/index.md

       sort of interface for the window rendering stuff, separate from the addon functionality.
 Also resizable windows etc.
     - <https://github.com/protoni/aasi-addon>
-    - I don't have pictures of this addon
+    - I don't have pictures/videos of this addon